Fedia/unclejs/README.md

 };
 // HelloMessage.render() == {tag: "div", attrs:{}, children:[ "Hello ", HelloMessage.name ]}
 ```
-Resulting render function accepts two *optional* arguments: `render(some_value, index)`.
+Resulting function accepts two *optional* arguments: `render(some_value, index)`.
 This can be used with native Array methods like `Array#map()`.
 In template's context both arguments are avaliable as `$value` and `$index` accordingly.
-If **some_value** is an object, it's properties are made avaliable as regular variables for convenience.
+If `some_value` is an object, it's properties are made avaliable as regular variables for convenience.

 ### uncle.update(containerElement)
 Allows any "renderable" component to update the real DOM.
-When you call `HelloMessage.update()`, it runs `this.render()`, makes a diff on virtual DOMs and patches the real one if needed.
-This function is stateful.
+When you call `HelloMessage.update()`, it runs `this.render()`, conputes a diff between two virtual DOMs and patches the real one if needed.
 ```javascript
 HelloMessage.update = uncle.update(document.body);
 HelloMessage.update();